-Erich Hinterstocker begins his second season as associate head coach with the Marquette women's volleyball program.In his first season at Marquette he helped see the squad to its fourth-straight NCAA Tournament appearance with a 24-9 overall record.
+Erich Hinterstocker begins his third season as associate head coach with the Marquette women's volleyball program.In his first season at Marquette, he helped see the squad to its fourth-straight NCAA Tournament appearance with a 24-9 overall record.
 The Golden Eagles had three All-BIG EAST selections and two players with AVCA All-East Region honors.

 Hinterstocker joined the Golden Eagles after serving one season as an assistant at the University of Minnesota, where he helped the Golden Gophers to a NCAA regional semifinal appearances and a final AVCA top-10 ranking.